Ryte’s Izzi Smith joins forces with Onely’s Tomek Rudzki to get to the bottom of Medium’s dramatic loss in SEO visibility.

 IZZI: One of the main benefits of sharing an article in Medium is that you can utilize its power and authority, and make your content available to many more readers than your own smaller site would.

-To encourage this, Medium have given their contributors the option of setting a cross-domain canonical, which negates any issue of duplicate content should you wish to keep it published on another website.
+To encourage this, Medium has given their contributors the option of setting a cross-domain canonical, which negates any issue of duplicate content should you wish to keep it published on another website.

 Screenshot from Ryte’s Canonical Report